 The flowers attract bees.
 The fruit attracts birds and mammals.
 Bird netting is often needed

 near harvest time to protect from birds.

 Toxic / Danger:

-All parts poisonous except ripe fruit.
+All parts, including seeds, are poisonous except for ripe fruit.

-varieties are also found in Northern Europe and North America.
+Europe and North America.

 Cultivation and Uses